CaliFlowers/sql-challenge/README.md

 *Aggregation

 In addition, SQL allows the user to obtain descriptive statistics about data it obtains from a query.
 This exervise demonstrates such aggregations with the use of the COUNT function.
 Similar aggregation functions such as AVG, MIN, and MAX can be also be used when appropriate.
-For many basic dataanalyses, a simple SQL query can be sufficient to find substantial insights.
+For many basic data analyses, a simple SQL query can be sufficient to find substantial insights.

-##SQL Alchemy
+## SQL Alchemy

 *Limitations of SQL